 Music, sports and food are his loves.
 When he eats he does not talk and will not talk with you.
 Instead, he sits and tastes passionately every mouthful.
 If he goes out for the day, the first thing he will tell you is what he had to eat.

-Over the next few months I focused on “un-hooking”, watching out for my addictions with him and try to own the feelings and fears.
-It wasn’t all perfect, but goodness a change happened in him.
-At college, the penny dropped that he was there for himself, for his own aspirations and dreams.
-He started to do much better and cope much better with the challenges that came.
 Last year he was second outstanding learner and he has come out more mature, more confident and capable.
 He is bold and decisive and chose a new life, living with a friend, away from me, with support workers to help him.
 He was fully involved in interviewing and choosing his support workers and we are currently settling him into his new life.

-I still have to watch myself, to step back.
-I encourage Ben to tell me when I am being to bossy or interfering, when he wants me to not be around or not to help.
-We are really working on a more honest relationship and he is speaking up more clearly and assertively.
 His courage is incredible and I am honoured to see this young man grow.
 He has such character, such a sense of fun and incredible love in him.
 He also shows a perception about life and talks about wanting to teach others how to have an open heart.

 I feel stiff next to him.
 I can feel the walls around my heart built up from my injuries – from my childhood and what has happened since.
 Yet I have this son – well God’s son, this soul in my guardianship demonstrating to me that opening is the way forward.
 He is lighter and freer than I and I long to feel that.
 He is closer to God.

 As parents of children with disabilities, the trauma of discovering your child is not quite what you thought, what you may have been through with them – through illness, or schools or other care needs creates a strong protectiveness.
 We can feel them so vulnerable that our fears and unshed tears drive our actions, which we may think of as love, but isn’t always, especially as emerging adults.
 We can feel an internal pressure to make them feel okay, to feel better because we don’t want to feel vulnerable about them ourselves – somewhere inside we may know unconsciously we have some responsibility for what has happened.
 Whatever our feelings, and for their sakes, we need to own our emotions – our fears, our grief, our anger, feeling overwhelmed, exhausted – we need to be brave and honest and unselfish.
 Like any adult, they need room to breathe, to explore and to experiment.
 They need room to make mistakes and learn how to cope with that and to learn to live in a world they probably don’t really get, but one they can benefit from given the right help balanced with the right freedom to choose and live.